 Well, it’s kind of a young man’s psychological disappointment, because he was young.
 But it’s also sharp in that when he was very young he realized how fast things wither and how little there is to hang onto.
 A young man’s disappointment in the sense that he’s disappointed by the situation that he can’t step in the same river twice, rather than overjoyed that it’s not going to be sticking around and hanging on around his neck like an albatross for the rest of eternity.

 The Buddhist view is that it’s a good thing that everything changes, otherwise we’d be stuck in a morgue, so to speak.
 Or stuck in an eternal springtime, or stuck in an unfading, ever changing delightful landscape full of idiots, like stuck in a Garden of Eden that after a billion years would get boring, and disgusting in fact – with everybody simpering around like in a dream.
 Which is a point Blake made thirty years earlier in a prophetic book.
 The second prophetic book he wrote – Tiriel – which is an account of visiting a Garden of Eden where nobody ever grows old and where the flowers always smell good and the people are all idiots, because they never learn anything because nothing changes, and they live forever but they just go to bed in the morning, get up at night, and smell the flowers and go to bed in the morning and get up at night.
 And it was his idea what would have happened if Adam and Eve had stayed in the Garden of Eden.
 I guess maybe we ought to look at that Tiriel when we get around to Blake.

 to be continued

-Audio for the above can be heard here beginning at approximately forty-and-a-quarter minutes in and concluding at approximately forty-eight-and-a-quarter minutes in
+Audio for the above can be heard here, beginning at approximately thirty-two-and-a-half minutes in and concluding at approximately thirty-seven-and-a-quarter minutes in